This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 If you’re looking to make a change, then I say stop worrying about results and start worrying about your identity.
 Become the type of person who can achieve the things you want to achieve.
 Build identity-based habits now.
 The results can come later.

-This article is an excerpt from Chapter 2 of my book Atomic Habits.
+This article is an excerpt from Chapter 2 of my New York Times bestselling book Atomic Habits.
 Read more here.

 Hat tip to Simon Sinek.
 His “Golden Circle” framework is similar.
 For more, see Simon Sinek, Start with Why: How Great Leaders Inspire Everyone to Take Action (London: Portfolio/Penguin, 2013), 37.